-For current Licensed Practical Nurses (LPN) St. John's College offers a fall admission accelerated 17-month BSN pathway, (fall, spring, summer, fall).
+For current Licensed Practical Nurses (LPN) St. John's College offers a fall or spring admission for the four semester BSN pathway.
 The LPN to BSN program accepts transfer credits from your LPN program, which are applied to the 56 transfer credits needed to meet the BSN degree requirements.